prevwong/reka.js/docs/guides/realtime.md

 The dreaded task of synching changes made to your page builder.
 Luckily, Composite provides an external `@composite/collaboration` package that does all the hard work for us.

-This package is powered by `Yjs` - a library for building [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), it's recommended that you get familiar with some of its concepts.
+> This package is powered by `Yjs` - a library for building [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type), it's recommended that you get familiar with some of its concepts.

-## CRDTs
+## Conflict-free Replicated Data Types (CRDT)

 CRDT data structures are one of the ways to achieve realtime collaboration.
-In Composite, the `State` data structure by itself is **not** a CRDT and has no realtime collaborative capabilities; this is by design so that we can keep the core of Composite more portable and we don't assume that everyone needs multiplayer features in their page builders. (even if it's very cool)
+In Composite, the `State` data structure by itself is **not** a CRDT and has no realtime collaborative capabilities; this is by design so we can keep the core of Composite more portable and we don't assume that everyone needs multiplayer features in their page builders. (even if it's very cool)

 The `@composite/collaboration` package provides a Composite `Extension` where the core `State` data structure is mirrored by a Yjs CRDT.